SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the principles of business mathematics.
+Upon completing this course, alumni are familiar with the principles of business mathematics.
 They are able to consider problems of business science analytically and work out a suitable problem-solving approach.
 They are prepared to use mathematical models and quantitative methods in subsequent modules of the degree program.

 Superior module: